Verification of Student Identity

 Given the asynchronous format of online and hybrid courses, students have the opportunity to take part in the class at multiple times during each weekly module.
 It is recommended that students login to their online/hybrid course, at minimum, 2-3 times per week to participate in discussion boards, read materials, take assessments, and submit assignments.
 Active participation in online/hybrid courses is required and is often graded by the instructor.

-To be considered active, students will be expected to login to their online or hybrid course(s) in the Blackboard Learning Management System (LMS) and participate in at least two (2) “Academic Activities” each week:
+To be considered active, students will be expected to login to their online or hybrid course(s) in the Bright Space Learning Management System (LMS) and participate in at least two (2) “Academic Activities” each week:

 - At least one Academic Activity by midnight ET Wednesday (or by Day 3) each week.